Genez-io/genez-io.github.io/content/posts/implement_shopping_cart.md

 ```

 Create a state to keep track if the cart button was clicked.
-This state will be used to toggle on and off the cart modal.
+This state will be used to toggle the cart modal on and off.

 ```typescript
   const [isCartVisible, setIsCartVisible] = useState(false);